Last Updated: | By Dr Jaine Clougher BVSc, BSc. VMD

 Test the hay, and feed the minerals and vitamins that the hay is deficient in.

 ALL hay will be deficient in Vitamin E and omega-3 fatty acids because these are fragile compounds that are destroyed during curing.
 So feed 2,000 IU of Vitamin E in gel caps containing oil or use powdered Vitamin E, which is in contact with a small amount of oil for absorption.
 For omega-3 feed 60 to 120 grams = 1/2 to 1 cup ground flaxseed per 1,000 lb = 454 kg horse.
 These additions replace the Vitamin E and the omega-3 fatty acids found in grass.

 In addition, most hay is deficient in iodine, unless you get your hay from a sea-coast area; and all hay is likely to be deficient in salt, copper and zinc.
 Your supplement should therefore consist of Vitamin E, flax, salt, and minerals balanced to the hay: copper, zinc, and iodine (2/3 mg iodine is suggested per 1,000 lb/454 kg horse), plus or minus calcium, magnesium, phosphorus and manganese, depending on your hay analysis.

-Don’t use mineral blocks containing iron (they’re typically pink, red, or brown in color), or feed supplements containing iron.
+Don’t use mineral blocks containing iron (they’re typically pink, red, or brown), or feed supplements containing iron.
 Iron overload will contribute to elevated insulin levels.

-Riding and lunging are definitely out until there is adequate new hoof growth.
+Riding and lunging are out until there is adequate new hoof growth.

 Again, for comprehensive information about insulin resistance and Cushing’s disorder in horses, you can access the proceedings from the Second NO Laminitis!
-Conference, held in Oregon in 2013.
+The conference, held in Oregon in 2013.
 The proceedings are free to download here: http://ecirhorse.org/index.php/conference-proceedings-recordings

 Thank you for reading!